pauljickling/notes/rust/10_generic_types_traits_lifetimes.md

 }
 ```

-Our `Summary` trait establishes that the behavior for a `summarize` method is that it should take an instance reference as a parameter and return a string.
+Our `Summary` trait establishes a `summarize` method behavior that takes an instance reference as a parameter, and returns a string.
 Now any `summarize` method we create that has this trait will have to have these rules regarding what it accepts as a parameter, and what it returns.

 Here is how those methods would be implemented: